Adrian Weinberg: International career

 Weinberg was a member of the USA Water Polo program from a young age; he competed internationally for the Development Team & Youth National Team in 2015 and for the Cadet National Team in 2016.
 He played for the junior national team at the FINA Junior Water Polo World Championships in 2019 and 2021 and trained with the senior national team prior to the 2020 Summer Olympics, although he did not compete there.
 He was called up to the senior national team for the 2022 World Aquatics Championships and also participated at the 2022 FINA Men's Water Polo World League tournament.
 In 2023, he played at the World Aquatics World Cup, the World Aquatics Championships and the Pan American Games.
 He played at the 2024 World Aquatics Championships and was later selected for the U.S. squad at the 2024 Summer Olympics.

+2024 Paris Olympics

+Weinberg was on the men's water polo team at the 2024 Summer Olympics in Paris under Head Olympic Coach Dejan Udovicic that won the team bronze medal in the 2024 Olympic water polo team competition.

-Weinberg was named the best goalkeeper at the 2024 Olympics, totaling the most saves, third best save percentage, second most powerplay saves, and a goal, in addition to two penalty shootout victories, in which he saved two penalties each.
-Weinberg won the Bronze medal after a 11-8 shootout victory over Hungary.
+Named the best goalkeeper at the 2024 Olympics, he was credited with the most saves, the third best save percentage, and the second most powerplay saves.
+He was credited with a goal, in addition to two penalty shootout victories, in which he saved two penalties each.
+Weinberg helped lead the team to the Bronze medal after a 11-8 shootout victory over Hungary.